dotunolusoga/cal/README.md

 # cal
-Implementation of a subset of the Unix program, cal.
+Ruby - Implementation of a subset of the Unix program, cal.

 ##Objectives